Convex optimization for the planted k-disjoint-clique problem: The Adversarial Case

-where $\rho$ is a positive scalar depending on $\delta$. \end{enumerate} Then $X^*$ given by \eref{eqn: proposed solution} is the unique optimal solution to \eref{eqn: k-clique relaxation}, and $G^*$ is the unique optimal solution of the $k$-disjoint clique problem. \end{theorem}
+Here, $\delta$ is a scalar satisfying \eref{eqn: ac delta range} below. \item $|E(G)\setminus E(G^*)| \le \rho \hat r^2,$ where $\rho$ is a positive scalar depending on $\delta$. \end{enumerate} Then $X^*$ given by \eref{eqn: proposed solution} is the unique optimal solution to \eref{eqn: k-clique relaxation}, and $G^*$ is the unique optimal solution of the $k$-disjoint clique problem. \end{theorem}

 We remark that two of the conditions imposed in this theorem are, up to the constant factors, the best possible according to the following information-theoretic arguments.
 First, if $n_i^s=r_s$, then node $i$ could be inserted into clique $s$, so the partitioning between $C_s$ and $C_q$ would no longer be uniquely determined.
 This shows the necessity of the condition $n_i^s\le O(r_s)$.
-The condition that $|E(G)\setminus E(G^*)|\le \rho\hat r^2$ is necessary, up to the constant factor, because if $|E(G)\setminus E(G^*)|\ge\hat r^2(\hat r^2-1)/2$, then we could interconnect an arbitrary set of $\hat r$ nodes chosen from among the existing cliques with edges to make a new clique out of them, again spoiling the uniqueness of the decomposition.
+The condition that $|E(G)\setminus E(G^*)|\le \rho\hat r^2$ is necessary, up to the constant factor, because if $|E(G)\setminus E(G^*)|\ge\hat r (\hat r -1)/2$, then we could interconnect an arbitrary set of $\hat r$ nodes chosen from among the existing cliques with edges to make a new clique out of them, again spoiling the uniqueness of the decomposition.

 An argument for the necessity of the condition that $n_i^s\le \delta r_q$ is not apparent, so possibly there is a strengthening of this theorem that drops that condition.

 The remainder of this section is the proof of this theorem.
 As might be expected, the proof hinges on establishing \eref{eqn: suff condn}; once this inequality is established, then Theorem~\ref{thm: sufficient condition} completes the argument.